 If one of the instructors has a quiet word in your shell-like about your behaviour you should treat it as a friendly warning and not get all stroppy and start arguing the toss.
 If the instructor thinks you're not responding appropriately and brings the problem to me, the consequences are likely to be more severe than a 'quiet word'.

 If anything more serious occurs, then I'll be wanting to speak to all the parties involved - so all should come and seek me out; don't make me walk round the paddock looking for you as that won't improve my demeanour.

 Of course, that doesn't mean that we aren't all out there to have a damned good time and see just what we're capable of - but it does mean that we should be adult when coming across slower riders and expect equally mature behaviour when being overtaken by those faster than ourselves.

-If you find that you're stuck behind someone who's mounted on a ballistic missile that destroys your machine on the straights but is much slower in the corners; then my advice is to throttle off, drop right back and make yourself some space in which to play.
+If you find that you're stuck behind someone who's mounted on a ballistic missile that destroys your machine on the straights but is much slower in the corners; then my advice is to throttle off a bit, drop back and make yourself some space in which to play.

 If you are going to overtake someone in a corner, then it's probably more civilised to take a wide entry and overtake them on the inside line coming out of the bend rather than outbraking them into the corner and putting them off their line - but please don't overreach yourself and ram them or highside!